 In this article, we’ll get to know more about the ESTJ personality type.
-We’ll take you through the fundamentals of the personality, the distinction between its two subtypes – the Assertive Executive and the Turbulent Executive, the career paths, and popular interests among these people.
+We’ll take you through the fundamentals of the personality, the distinction between its two subtypes – the ESTJ-A and the ESTJ-T, the career paths, and popular interests among these people.

-ESTJ Meaning and What Does It Stands For
+ESTJ Meaning and What Does ESTJ Stand For

-ESTJ stands for Extraverted, Sensing, Thinking, Judging.
+ESTJ means and stands for extraverted, sensing, thinking, and judging.
 This personality type takes the persona of the Director or the Executive.
 About 8-12% of the US population are known to be ESTJs, which makes it one of the more common personality types.

 The Executive, as its aptly called, is a reliable and tough figure who often finds himself in authority or in fields that demand much structure and discipline.

 “The ESTJs solve problems by expertly applying and adapting past experience.
 They like work where they can achieve immediate, visible, and tangible results.” – Isabel Briggs Myers, Gifts Differing

 ESTJ personality traits: the value of the order, structure and organization.
 Their strengths lie in efficiency, productivity, and organizing systems.

 They have a high regard for the existing social order and clearly defined roles and responsibilities.
 Because of their preference for stability and familiarity, people can rely on them to uphold traditions and enforce rules.

 ESTJs display strong convictions and decisiveness – traits that lead them to assume leadership positions.
 They can easily take charge in situations.
 And they are known to set goals and organize resources effectively.
 When in a leadership capacity, the ESTJ’s personality also allows them to help others to meet or even exceed expectations.